zzm634/typeorm-no-arp/docs/select-query-builder.md

     .from(User, "user")
 ```

-Which will result in the following sql query:
+Which will result in the following SQL query:

 ```sql
 SELECT ...
 FROM users user